June 3, 2020 by Emilie Toll

 Each site can be scaled vertically (faster CPU, more memory) or horizontally (more servers to carry the load).
 With these changes, come higher recurring costs.
 Marketpath CMS automatically scales, both vertically and horizontally, at no additional cost to the site owner.

 We’d love to add to our dataset by measuring your existing WordPress hosted site and the migrated Marketpath CMS site.
 Additionally, we have a new migration tool that can save 75% or more of the time required to migrate a site.

 1 WordPress websites, April 1, 2019 - April 1, 2020

-Related Tags: Website Speed Optimization, Search Engine Optimization (SEO), CMS Comparisons, CMS Features, Tech Industry News, Fully Managed CMS, Marketpath CMS News, Lessons Learned, Website UX Best Practices, SaaS CMS, Agency Friendly CMS Features, Digital Marketing, Website Development, Agencies, Development, Marketing, Client Website
+Related Tags: Website Speed Optimization, Search Engine Optimization (SEO), CMS Comparisons, CMS Features, Tech Industry News, Fully Managed CMS, Marketpath CMS News, Lessons Learned, Website UX Best Practices, User Experience, SaaS CMS, Agency Friendly CMS Features, Digital Marketing, Website Development, Agencies, Development, Marketing, Client Website

 Emilie serves as the Marketing Project Manager for Marketpath.
 She obtained an M.B.A. in Marketing and International Business from the University of Indianapolis.
 She enjoys every aspect of marketing, and finds the analytics just as fascinating.
 As a former restaurant owner, the entrepreneurial spirit lives on in her, and she wants to help others establish their ideal online presence.